 ONE DIMENSION of my friendship with Alexandra Stafford is a years-long ongoing barter.
 She shares her cooking expertise with me and my extended family, and I give Ali and her husband gardening advice.
 It’s a pretty sweet deal, and so the other day Ali, creator of the indispensable alexandracooks.com website, and I got to swapping asparagus wisdoms, because ’tis the season.

-On her website, or her extremely popular Instagram account @AlexandraCooks, her YouTube channel, and of course in her online cooking classes, Ali Stafford is always teaching.
+On her website, or her extremely popular Instagram account @AlexandraCooks, and her YouTube channel, Ali Stafford is always teaching.
 It could be a technique that provides the aha we need to unlock the secret to a recipe, or how to use the best of-the-moment recipe ingredients in inspired combinations, especially vegetables and herbs.
 And if you haven’t tried her no-knead bread recipe that’s the foundation of her cookbook, “Bread Toast Crumbs,” well, you need to.

 Learn ways to dress up roasted asparagus, an asparagus risotto recipe and a raw asparagus salad, too, among other delicious ideas, and even how to grow it.
 The hardest thing about that: the wait, until it’s ready for its first harvest.

 Plus: Enter to win a copy of the book by commenting at the bottom of the page.

 Read along as you listen to the May 17, 2021 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on Apple Podcasts (iTunes) or Spotify or Stitcher (and browse my archive of podcasts here).